ajoborgvold/color-react-new/README.md

 ## UI/UX improvements
 ### Issues
 1. The basic functionallity of the app was unclear to some users.
-They reported back to me that a set of user instructions would be helpful.
+They reported that a set of user instructions would be helpful.
 2. Though already fully responsive, the UI did not work equally well on all devices.
 3. The selected seed color and the corresponding hex code is not part of the generated color scheme, i.e. the seed color code was not visible to the user.